Brussels Art Nouveau: A Guide to the City’s Most Stunning Architectural Gems (2023)

 As a Holidaymaker

-Taking a walking tour of Art Nouveau architecture is an unforgettable experience that offers a glimpse into Belgium’s rich cultural heritage.
-From the ornate facades of the Autrique House to the intricate details of the Victor Horta Museum, you can immerse yourself in the beauty and creativity of this iconic style.
+Walking through the Art Nouveau architecture is an amazing experience that gives me a peek into Belgium’s cultural history.
+From the fancy Autrique House facades to the detailed Victor Horta Museum, I can soak in the beauty and creativity of this iconic style.